Starillusion/Perlo/README.md

 • Step 2: Open the Perlo directory, go into the folder **server**, then use Notepad or Nano (on Linux) to open the **config.json** file.

-• Step 3: Look for the **masterpass** property and change it to your desired password **IMPORTANT: Leave the quotes in, type in between them**
+• Step 3: Look for the **masterpass** property and change it to your desired password.
+IMPORTANT: Leave the quotes in, type in between them**

 • Step 4: Close and save the file, then go to the **env** directory, and open the **CurrentAdmin** file.
 This tells Perlo what user is the server administrator, so set it to a name of your choice. **Note: You'll need this name for the next step, so keep it on hand.**